Glenn Morris (footballer)

-Glenn James Morris (born 20 December 1983) is an English professional footballer who plays as a goalkeeper for club Gillingham.
+Glenn James Morris (born 20 December 1983) is an English professional footballer who plays as a goalkeeper for club Dorking Wanderers.

 Early life

 Morris was born in Woolwich, Greater London.

 Career

 Leyton Orient

-Morris made his professional debut for Leyton Orient in October 2001 in an EFL Trophy fixture away to Dagenham and Redbridge before making his first league appearance in April 2002 in a 1-1 draw at home to Exeter City.
+Morris made his professional debut for Leyton Orient in October 2001 in an EFL Trophy fixture away to Dagenham and Redbridge before making his first league appearance in April 2002 in a 1–1 draw at home to Exeter City.

 In the 2006–07 season, Morris become an understudy to first choice goalkeeper Glyn Garner.
 However, late in the 2007–08 season he broke into the first team and made his 100th appearance (including cup matches) for the club.
 Morris has played in a Youth Alliance Cup Final at the Millennium Stadium in Cardiff, he kept a clean sheet as Orient beat Bradford City.
 Morris was voted young player of the year at Orient in 2003 and 2004.

 Morris was released on 9 May 2010 by Orient manager Russell Slade.